RKrokson/microsoft-foundry-baseline-landing-zone/README.md

      -p existingAgentUserManagedIdentityName=${EXISTING_AGENT_UMI_NAME}
    ```

-### 2. Deploy an agent in the Azure AI Foundry Agent Service
+### 2. Deploy an agent in the Foundry Agent Service

 To test this scenario, you'll be deploying an AI agent included in this repository.
 The agent uses a GPT model combined with a Bing search for grounding data.
-Deploying an AI agent requires data plane access to Azure AI Foundry.
-In this architecture, a network perimeter is established, and you must interact with the Azure AI Foundry portal and its resources from within the network.
+Deploying an AI agent requires data plane access to Foundry.
+In this architecture, a network perimeter is established, and you must interact with the Foundry portal and its resources from within the network.

 The AI agent definition would likely be deployed from your application's pipeline running from a build agent in your workload's network or it could be deployed via singleton code in your web application.
 In this deployment, you'll create the agent from the jump box, which most closely simulates pipeline-based creation.